 The Keto diet has been used effectively to treat neurodevelopmental disorders.
 The ketogenic diet, which is a low-carbohydrate, moderate protein, and a high-fat diet has been shown to treat seizures in children.
 Therefore, scientists have started to do more research on the keto diet and other neurological diseases.

 The Johns Hopkins Center has a Ketogenic Diet Center that is used to treat pediatric epilepsy.
-The keto diet has been around for since the 1920’s.
+The keto diet has been around since the 1920s.
 Johns Hopkins researchers have used the diet on infants to teenage children with good results.

 How Does the Keto Diet Help Autism Spectrum?